Frequently Asked Questions

 Q: What are the factors contributing to the success of the Plus 50 Initiative?

-A: The Plus 50 Initiative has been extraordinarily successful in a very short period of time.
-Its grantees have greatly expanded their offerings to plus 50 students.
-Some factors that contribute to Plus 50’s success are:
+A: The Plus 50 Initiative has been extraordinarily successful in a relatively short period of time and worked with dozens of colleges.
+Its college grantees have greatly expanded their offerings to plus 50 students and been able to impact thousands of people.